microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   * **controlPlaneNodeCount:** number of nodes for your control plane, should be an odd number 1, 3 or 5.
   * **linuxNodeCount:** number of Linux node VMs for your cluster.
   * **windowsNodeCount:** number of Windows node VMs for your cluster, if you do not need Windows nodes input 0.
-  * **resourceGroup:** resource group to connect your Azure Arc enabled Kubernetes cluster.
+  * **resourceGroup:** resource group to connect your Azure Arc-enabled Kubernetes cluster.
-  * **location:** Azure region to connect your Azure Arc enabled Kubernetes cluster.
+  * **location:** Azure region to connect your Azure Arc-enabled Kubernetes cluster.
-  * **subscriptionId:** subscription to connect your Azure Arc enabled Kubernetes cluster.
+  * **subscriptionId:** subscription to connect your Azure Arc-enabled Kubernetes cluster.
   * **appId:** the appID of the service principal created previously.
   * **password:** the password of the service principal created.
   * **tenant:** your tenantID.